 Intimate monthly seminars with Greta Stoddart in Exeter.

-8 x monthly sessions in The Exeter Community Centre (EX4 3RG).
-Classes will take place on the following Wednesdays, running either 12 – 2:30pm or 3:30 – 6pm.
+8 x monthly sessions between October and May.
+Sessions will take place in-person at The Exeter Community Centre (EX4 3RG) on the below dates and times.
 You can choose your specific group at the next stage in the checkout process.

 More information about how all our seminars work can be found on the Seminars Course Page.